Wisdom/dev-docs/generators/templates/sql-tables.overview.md

 ### Data Syncing SaaS Vendors
 Note: Requires setup of vendor secret API keys (auth tokens).
 Since this functionality is relatively new, you should reach out to your assigned Wisdom account manager to discuss getting started with normalized vendor data.
+This is a proposal that should be implemented mid November that ris currently bottlenecked behind a feature of the `Meltano` project.

 | Category | Vendor Name         | SQL Schema
 |----------|---------------------|----------------------------